 To help in the development of the Master Plan, residents and community organizations were asked to share their thoughts in late-2016, early-2017.
 The community responded strongly to our request for assistance:

 - Over 1,300 responses were collected in an online survey;

 - 600 households took part in a telephone survey;

 - Over 180 sport, culture and recreation organizations completed a questionnaire and met with consultants; and

 - A number of residents attended public open houses.

-Your input is invaluable and is being used as the specific recommendations of the Recreation Master Plan are being developed.
+Your feedback was invaluable and was used as an input as the specific recommendations of the Recreation Master Plan were developed.
 Through the surveys, a key theme emerged about the value that residents place on recreation services: almost 75 per cent of respondents strongly agreed that the community as a whole benefits from the recreation programs and services offered by the City.

 Recreation Facility Plan 2010-2020

 The purpose of the Recreation Facility Plan is to provide recommendations to help the City allocate resources toward meeting the highest priority sport, culture and recreation needs, in a manner that maximizes the impact on the community-at-large for every public dollar invested.